Touchstone Talks: Ep 3 - What's Your Number?

 lifetime income income over the next

-seven years, which again for to replenish
+seven years, which again gets replenished,

-a balance again between the down
+a balance again between the about

-the income bucket
+the income bucket and then the long

-those are two other two, it's like I like
+then those those are two other two.

-I said, pure focus on on on growth versus
+focus on on on growth versus

 providing durable income through